xavdid/advent-of-code/blog/src/content/writeups/2023/4/index.md

 I had to read this prompt 3 times and I still didn't quite follow it.
 When I get to that point, I just start implementing the steps in the prompt very literally and see where it gets me, which ended up working on this one.

 To start off, we'll need to track the number of copies we have of each card.
 It starts at `1`, will go up when previous cards add copies.
-We'll use a `defaultdict` for that, but our initializer function will return `1` instead of `0`:
+We'll use a `defaultdict` for that so we can increment without checking membership first:

 ```py
 from collections import defaultdict